Firetryer/Welsyre/README.md

-  The way the game itself was coded with a data-driven approach in mind.
-So it uses an entity-component system(This game was also part of my early forays into programming a proper entity-component system), which once in place, I could easily create components to the space ship with various properties without editing the source does itself, but instead, adding a json object to the database.
+  The game itself was coded with a data-oriented design in mind.
+So it uses an entity-component system(Its not perfect, this project was one of my earlier forays into DOD and ECS), which once in place, I could easily create components to the space ship with various properties without editing the source does itself, but instead, adding a json object to the database.

 It Uses: